Mikel Dufrenne

-Mikel Dufrenne (9 February 1910, in Clermont, Oise – 10 June 1995, in Paris) was a French philosopher and aesthetician.
+Mikel Dufrenne (9 February 1910 in Clermont, Oise – 10 June 1995 in Paris) was a French philosopher and aesthetician.
 He is known as an author of existentialism and is particularly noted for the work The Phenomenology of Aesthetic Experience (1953, in French as Phénoménologie de l'expérience esthétique).

 He encountered the work of Karl Jaspers while being a prisoner of war in a camp with Paul Ricœur.
 Dufrenne and Ricœur later collaborated on a book on Jaspers.

+He founded the Department of Philosophy at the University of Paris.
+His students included Daniel Charles and Louis Marin.

+He was also president of the Société Française d’Esthétique for over 20 years.